 Foecke and Maloney Leave Big Shoes to Fill

-• This year, the Huskers will be without two players who led the program to four straight final fours from 2015-18 in Mikaela Foecke and Kenzie Maloney.
+• This year, the Huskers are without two players who led the program to four straight final fours from 2015-18 in Mikaela Foecke and Kenzie Maloney.
 The All-Americans both graduated, leaving big production to replace at outside hitter and libero.
 Foecke and Maloney won two NCAA titles, two Big Ten titles and won more postseason matches than any other player in Husker history.

-• Stivrins, Hames and Sweet are among 10 returning players who will be counted on to step up for the Huskers.
+• Stivrins, Hames and Sweet are among 10 returning players who are being counted on to step up for the Huskers.
 Jazz Sweet also returns to lead the Huskers on the right side, and sophomore Callie Schwarzenbach is back after breaking the Nebraska freshman record for blocks last season with 177.
 Sophomore hitter Capri Davis played a big role last year coming off the bench, and sophomore Megan Miller and Hayley junior Densberger both have a plethora of experience in the back row.

-• A group of six freshmen will help offset the loss of the most decorated senior class in school history.
+• A group of six freshmen help offset the loss of the most decorated senior class in school history.
 Three of the six newcomers - outside hitter Madi Kubik, middle blocker Riley Zuhn, libero Kenzie Knuckles - were PrepVolleyball.com All-Americans and ranked among the top 40 prospects in the 2019 class.
 The Huskers' incoming class was ranked No. 2 by PrepVolleyball.com.

 Huskers Visit Asia in Summer of 2019